ArthurFloyd/Chat/README.md

-### Hexlet tests and linter status:
+### Autotests and linter status:
 [![Actions Status](https://github.com/ArthurFloyd/frontend-project-12/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/ArthurFloyd/frontend-project-12/actions)

-# Hexlet Chat
+# Chatty

-#### [Hexlet Chat](https://frontend-project-12-9.onrender.com/) - simplified version of Slack
+#### [Chatty](https://frontend-project-12-9.onrender.com/) - this is a simplified version of Slack

-Hexlet chat is a single-page application with registration and authentication.
+Сhatty is a single-page application with registration and authentication.
 All user actions are tracked and processed in real-time.
 There are permanent (default) channels in the chat, as well as user-created channels.
 Channels can also be renamed or deleted.
 Each user action is accompanied by a display of notification, so the interface is as friendly as possible.